However, before we go to work each day, we read or hear information that we are not very sure is factual. Some information is extremely disturbing.

 Then, we carry the noise inside our heads into the workplace.
 Consequently, skepticism clouds our ability to trust the very data and analytics insights we use as collaboration tools to drive business decision-making.
 Finally, we become unproductive as we grow less confident in our ability to collaborate with one another across departmental silos.

-Sales Aerobics for Engineers® is founded on the mantra that depending on where we sit around the table, we see the same things differently.
+One Millimeter Mindset® speaking and consulting programs are founded on the mantra that depending on where we sit around the table, we see the same things differently.
+We hear the same stories differently.
 By perceiving these differences as innovative synergies instead of impediments, teams get to the finish line productively and profitably.

 I offer these suggestions for fostering a positively-biased workplace collaboration environment.

-First suggestions to address bad and ugly workplace collaboration bias: Everything does not need to become an issue.
+First, to address bad and ugly workplace collaboration bias, realize everything does not need to become an issue.
+Be observant instead of judgmental.

 Continuously reporting the dramatic seems to be the total focus of much of today’s social media and entertainment platforms.
 However, the workplace is not a reality show.
 In fact, the workplace represents professional and economic reality.